GiannisZgs/DecVAE/README.md

 - **Analysis products** for reproducing figures (```figures```, ```supplementary_figures```) in the paper without the need of pre-training the models from scratch (```data```).
 - **Visualization utilities** for reproducing figures in the paper (```visualize_R``` and ```scripts/visualize```).
 - **Examples** for various use cases in ```examples/notebooks```.
 We provide executable notebooks to reproduce the main results of the paper step-by-step.
 - **Pre-trained models checkpoints** in .safetensors format, provided in https://drive.google.com/drive/folders/1wumm0zMK_PO-2kD-2vihAsvwBYNqs4jR?usp=sharing for download, as the pre-training process can be costly in limited resources with large datasets.

+**Due to the numerous experiments and ablations performed, the complete reproduction of all results in the paper is quite time-consuming.
+Our computational resources allow reproduction of all experiments and measurements, with a rough estimate of about 1.5 GPU years when ran on a single GPU NVIDIA RTX 6000 Ada Generation.**

 ## Datasets